Achievable logoAchievable logo

 • Female: 4.2-5.4

-• Below normal values indicates anemia which increases the risk for blood transfusion
+• Below normal values indicate anemia, which increases the risk for blood transfusion

-• Above normal value indicates polycythemia which increases the risk for myocardial infarction and stroke
+• An above normal value indicates polycythemia, which increases the risk for myocardial infarction and stroke

 • INR (international normalized ratio): the specific blood test used to measure the time it takes for blood to form a blood clot